6G Cure: Robust threat prevention for AI/ML for beyond 5G and 6G

 These robust techniques are applicable in various 5G Advanced and 6G use cases including Unmanned Aerial Vehicle (UAV) networks, self-driving cars, critical medical and industrial applications, and automated network management.
 The proposed solutions can be implemented for example as part of advanced network slicing solutions in 5G Advanced and 6G.

-1. T. Hewa, P. Porambage, M. Liyanage, M. Ylianttila," Towards Attack Resistant Federated Learning with Blockchain in 5G and Beyond Networks", accepted to 2023 EuCNC & 6G Summit - Posters.
+- T. Hewa, P. Porambage, M. Liyanage, M. Ylianttila," Towards Attack Resistant Federated Learning with Blockchain in 5G and Beyond Networks", 2023 EuCNC & 6G Summit - Posters.